mahollands/IFMR_DWDs/README.md

 Edit this file to fit the IFMR of your choice.
 * plot_ifmr.py: plot outputs from an MCMC run.
-* Mi_from_Mf.py: Given an Mf value and it's error, calculate Mi and its uncertainty as well as for the main sequence lifetime.
+* Mi_from_Mf.py: Given an Mf value and it's error, calculate Mi and its uncertainty as well as for the pre-WD lifetime.
 Includes uncertainty in the IFMR itself.